 Customs Duties, VAT and Excise Tax related to permanent importation of goods, equipment and materials required for use in the implementation of the Program will be paid through Accounting Note ("Accounting Note").
 The person importing in the context of the Program (the "Importer"), represented by an authorized clearance agent (the "Clearance Agent"), will complete a Declaration ("Import Declaration") and request an Accounting Note from MCA-Moçambique.
 MCA-Moçambique will request the Accounting Note from the National Directorate of Public Accounting ("DNCP") who will issue the Accounting Note in the name of MCA-Moçambique to the Directorate of Customs (the "DGA", from its acronym in Portuguese).
-The DNCP will inform MCA-Moçambique of such issuance and the Clearance Agent will then submit the Declaration (completed by the importer) to the General Directorate of Customs with reference made to the Accounting Note, after acceptance of the Declaration and clearance of the goods, equipment and materials, a copy of the Declaration is provided to MCA-Moçambique.
+The DNCP will inform MCA-Moçambique of such issuance and the Clearance Agent will then submit the Declaration (completed by the importer) to the General Directorate of Customs with reference made to the Accounting Note.
+The General Directorate of Customs matches the Declaration and the Accounting Note, after acceptance of the Declaration and clearance of the goods, equipment and materials, a copy of the Declaration is provided to MCA-Moçambique.
 While the issuance of an Accounting Note is underway, the General Directorate of Customs will, as necessary, release the goods, equipment and materials through the deferrable mechanism.